roryai/current_account/current_account/design_notes.md

 ####Testing @transaction_history

 Whilst testing the @transfer_history array I encountered a problem: the time in the expected string does not have double quotes surrounding it, whilst the received string does.

+At the time this test was written, the transaction was stored like this:

+`[{transfer: amount}, {payee: account.to_s}, {time: Time.new.strftime("%F %T")}]`

-THis is the test:
+This is the test:

 `it 'keeps a record of payments' do account.transfer(9, account2)